The main public holidays in Thailand in 2023, to have an overview of the days when administrations, banks, shops, may be closed.

 This Brahmanical and Buddhist rite takes place every year in May, the date being fixed by the court astrologers.

-See : Royal Labour Ceremony in Thailand in 2023 - public holiday
+See : Royal Labour ceremony in Thailand - public holiday

-Visakha Busha is the most important religious ceremony in the country, commemorating Buddha's birth, enlightenment and death.
+Visakha Bucha is the country's most important religious ceremony, commemorating Buddha's birth, awakening and death.

-Religious ceremonies are organised in all the temples of the country.
+Religious ceremonies are held in all the country's temples.

 See : Visakha Bucha, Buddhist festival